webian/bootstrap_dummy/Readme.rst

 How to install?
 ===============

+**This will currently not work because a patch is required for TYPO3 CMS 6.1 (released 30.04.2013).
+However, you can still download http://get.typo3.org/bootstrap shipping the stable version with TYPO3 CMS 6.0**

 Follow these steps to get the website running - in no time if I would talk marketing :) ::

 	# Clone the repository